Often I get new clients who say “I think my website is optimized”, when we begin discussion of why they are not seen on Google.

 There are many levels of web site optimization.
 These are just the most very basic ways to do a quick read on whether a site has had an attempt made at optimization.
 I can also do more in-depth SEO (search engine optimization) analysis to see whether it has been done as effectively as it could be.

-If your site doesn’t appear to be optimized, please call Jon Camrud, a Colorado SEO, to get your site optimized, and ranked higher on the search engines.
+If your site doesn’t appear to be optimized, please call Jon Camrud, a Denver SEO, to get your site optimized, and ranked higher on the search engines.